-Some of the problems that had occurred for earlier commemorative issues, reemerged with the Booker T. Washington Half Dollar.
+Some of the problems that had occurred for earlier commemorative issues, reemerged with the Booker T. Washington Half Dollar (Buy on eBay).
 Authorized in 1946, the coins would be struck in five separate years across three different mint facilities, in an attempt to maximize sales.
 Eventually, more than one million coins were distributed.

 The obverse design features a portrait of Washington, with inscriptions “United States of America”, “Booker T. Washington”, “Half Dollar”, “E Pluribus Unum”, and the date.
 On the reverse was an image of the Hall of Fame at New York University and a log cabin.
 The extensive inscriptions include “Booker T. Washington Birthplace Memorial”, “Liberty”, “From Slave Cabin to Hall of Fame”, “In God We Trust”, and “Franklin County VA”.

 The Booker T. Washington Half Dollars were minted in large numbers for the first year of issue and offered by the Booker T. Washington Birthplace Memorial Commission priced at $1 for the Philadelphia or San Francisco issues and $1.50 for the lower mintage Denver issue.
 Although a large number were sold, a quantity of coins were melted and some appear to have been released into circulation.

 In subsequent years, the coins were offered by coin firms engaged as authorized agents of the commission for $6 per three coin set.
 Mintages were considerably lower for these later issues, with the exception of the 1950 San Francisco and 1951 Philadelphia issues.
 These coin were minted in larger quantities as part of a promotion involving schools and hospitals.
 Records involving this issue are somewhat incomplete, resulting in estimated distribution figures included below.